 If you want to use a package in a program, you should put this library command at the top of your R script to make R load the package immediately when you start running the program.
-We will use two commands from the dplyr package (for now - it contains many other useful commands): filter and subset.
+We will use two commands from the tidyverse set of packages (for now - it contains many other useful commands): filter and select.

 We start with the filter command, which is a way of creating a subset of a dataframe based on characteristics of observations.
 The filter command takes two inputs.
-The first is the data frame and the second is the subsetting condition: filter(.data = dataframe, condition)
+The first is the data frame and the second is the subsetting condition: filter(.data = dataframe, \condition\).
+You can have more than one condition, linked by "and" (&) or "or" (|).

 As before, we can keep only counties (rows) where the year is 1910.
-Note that when we use these dplyr commands, we name the dataframe at the beginning, and then don't have to call variables by their full name with an \$.
+Note that when we use these tidyverse commands, we name the dataframe at the beginning, and then don't have to call variables by their full name with an \$.

-''' keeps only rows where the condition evaluates to TRUE print("use dlplyr to make a dataset that is just 1910") '''
+''' keeps only rows where the condition evaluates to TRUE print("use dplyr to make a dataset that is just 1910") '''

-[1] "use dlplyr to make a dataset that is just 1910"

 '''

+[1] "use dplyr to make a dataset that is just 1910"

-was.counties.no1910.d <- filter(.data = was.counties, year == 1910)
+was.counties.1910.d <- filter(.data = was.counties, year == 1910)

-dim(was.counties.no1910.d)
+dim(was.counties.1910.d)

 '''